Disneyland Resort Helps Build First Ramped Playground in Anaheim

 Source: Disney Parks Blog

-Tom is the host and producer of the DIS Unplugged: Disneyland Edition podcast, plus Disneyland Editor of The DIS.
-He enjoys traveling with his wife and teenage son.
-At this point, their favorite destination is Alaska, with a FIFTH cruise there planned for the Summer of 2019.
-In his spare time he volunteers with Boy Scouts and Cub Scouts, and help found his son's former Cub Scout Pack.
+Tom is the former host/producer of the Disneyland Edition podcast and is currently the co-host of the Connecting With Walt podcast, plus is also providing Disneyland content from the parks.
+He enjoys traveling with friends and spending time with family, including his son and grandson.
+In his spare time he volunteers with Scouts BSA and Cub Scouts, and helped found his son's former Cub Scout Pack.
 His favorite Disneyland attraction is Space Mountain.